Avd2004/SensicalNonSense/README.md

 Finding a playlist of episodes of the SNL Weekend update, we extract the video ID from the videos.
 The characters after 'v=' in a youtuve video link identifies the video ID.
 We extract this ID as a substring.
 We use YouTube Data API to get the video subtitles transcript as a json file.
 This json files has text along with duration and timestamps of each dialogue, we remove the timestamps and save the texts as a .txt file.
 This forms our Corpus.

+We then clean the data or unnecesary characters and empty lines.

 Step 2: Tokenization of Corpus:

 We use NLTK library to form tokens using sentence grammar and punctuations.